 Check their ears for wax and dirt buildup as well.
 Use a vet-approved wipe to gently remove anything you see.
 Brush your cat’s teeth every day if you can to avoid dental complications.

-Snowshoes are medium-sized cats who require a typical amount of cat food.
+Snowshoes are medium-sized cats that require a typical amount of cat food.
 Check the panel on your chosen cat food to see how much food is appropriate for your cat’s weight.

 Try spacing meals out throughout the day with a timed feeder.
 This gives them the right portion throughout the day without you having to lift a finger.
 You might even notice your Snowshoe stops meowing at you for food.